-The aim is to create a high forest of mixed predominantly native broadleaves The wood will be managed predominantly as a recreational and landscape feature.
+The aim is to create a high forest of mixed predominantly native broadleaves (at least 85% native).
+The wood will be managed predominantly as a recreational and landscape feature.
 This will involve maintaining the diverse mix of species, regeneration of both natives and non-native species will be accepted.